 You are just one of many victims of California probate court judges who abandon their sacred duty to protect vulnerable elder abuse victims

 - You are one of a growing network of informed citizens, elder advocates, elder law and appellate attorneys, court-appointed conservators, and forensic medical experts throughout the United States who are committed to reforming the probate court by publicly exposing judges’ abuses of judicial authority toward parties and attorneys and biased decisions that contravene the law.

-- On May 20, 2004, the California Commission on Judicial Performance issued a public admonishment against retired Los Angeles County Superior Court Judge Robert M. Letteau, who is a former supervising judge of Los Angeles County probate courts, because of “a troubling pattern of repeated violation of ethical duties that are fundamental to the fairness…of the judicial process” and a “pervasive pattern of bias, prejudgment, ex parte communication, and abuse of judicial authority toward parties and attorneys…” in the Conservatorship of Feist and four other cases.
+- On May 20, 2004, the California Commission on Judicial Performance issued a public admonishment against Robert M. Letteau, a retired Los Angeles County Superior Court judge who supervised the county’s probate courts, because of “a troubling pattern of repeated violation of ethical duties that are fundamental to the fairness . . . of the judicial process” and a “pervasive pattern of bias, prejudgment, ex parte communication, and abuse of judicial authority toward parties and attorneys” in the Conservatorship of Feist and four other cases.